 Annex 5 Message file structure

-Figure 18 shows how a data group is built for a message file.
+Figure 21 shows an example of how a data group is built for a message file.
 In the first step, a header is created to describe the body (a message file).
 The header contains the file’s management data.
 Afterwards, the header as well as the body are split into equally sized segments (only the last segment of each item may be smaller).
 A segment header is attached to a segment, and each segment is mapped into one data group.
 Then each data group with its header is mapped directly to a data unit.
 The data unit is split into packets for transportation.
 “FF” and “LF” represent the state of the “first flag” and “last flag” bits for each packet.

-FIGURE 18
+FIGURE 21